 Initially, I made the British sausage by using a combination of bulk American sausage and ground pork.
 When I first blogged about the British Sausage Rolls in 2017, I used the recipe developed with the combination of American sausage and ground pork.

-Over time, however, I continued experimenting and ultimately decided to omit the American sausage and focus on making the sausage with just ground pork and seasonings.
+Over time, however, I continued experimenting and ultimately decided to omit the American sausage and focus on making the sausage filling with just ground pork and seasonings.

-For anyone interested, however, my original recipe using American sausage and British sausage which was posted in 2017 included the following:
+For anyone interested, however, my original recipe using American sausage and British sausage, which was posted in 2017, included the following:

-- 1 pound (16 ounces, 454 grams) ground pork
+- 1 pound (16 ounces, 454 grams) of ground pork

-- ½ pound (8 ounces, 227 grams) hot bulk sausage
+- ยฝ pound (8 ounces, 227 grams) hot bulk sausage

-- ½ cup (2.65 ounces, 75 grams) dry bread crumbs
+- ยฝ cup (2.65 ounces, 75 grams) dry bread crumbs

-- ⅓ cup (2.65 ounces, 75 grams) water
+- โ cup (2.65 ounces, 75 grams) of water

-- 1 ½ teaspoons (0.35 ounces, 10 grams) Kosher salt
+- 1 ยฝ teaspoons (0.35 ounces, 10 grams) Kosher salt

 - 2 Tablespoons (0.25 ounces, 7 grams) fresh sage, chopped